kristaboone/CEG-7570-Project/README.md

 3. Go into directory
 4. Type `cmake ../` to build the Part<n> source

-This should use your default compiler to compile the source into the build directory you created.
+Use your default compiler to compile the source into the build directory you created.

+# Running the Projects
+To run the projects, ensure the data file is located in a path without spaces.

 # Content
 ## Folders